MahirHamiAbrar/vscode-blur-linux/README.md

 ## Features

 This extension provides transparency and blurring features.
-Transparency effect is expected to be working in all linux distros but the blur effect will only work in KDE Plasma distros for now.
-We will add the support for blurring in GNOME distros soon.
+Transparency effect is expected to be working on all linux distros but the blur effect will only work on KDE Plasma distros for now.
+We will be adding the support for blurring on GNOME distros verry soon.

 ### Make vscode window transparent
 ![Make vscode window transparent](images/VSCode-Transparent-SS.png)